Symmetric Entropy-Constrained Video Coding for Machines

+A more scalable alternative is to let a single codec serve many downstream tasks without task-specific labels.
 To improve the applicability, some methods~\cite{cta_ged, free_vsc} have adopted unified compression frameworks to reconstruct videos suitable for multiple downstream tasks simultaneously.
 These methods abandon supervised training and instead maintain perceptual consistency in a self-supervised manner.
 Since the visual backbone (VB) and visual foundation model (VFM), such as ResNet50~\cite{resnet50}, DINOv2~\cite{dinov2}, and Mask Auto-Encoder~(MAE)~\cite{video_mae}, are capable of extracting general feature representations for video understanding~\cite{cta_ged}, they are introduced to maintain semantic consistency between the original and reconstructed frames~\cite{smc, smc++, sa_icm, yin2025unified_clip}, as shown in Fig.~\ref{figure-first}(c).
 Additionally, some methods~\cite{smc, smc++} have extended an analysis-oriented bitstream beyond standard codecs (e.g., H.264/AVC~\cite{h264} and H.266/VVC~\cite{vvenc}) and introduced VB and VFM to suppress non-semantic information in the analysis-oriented bitstream.
 However, these approaches still treat VB/VFM merely as auxiliary tools for enforcing semantic consistency or non-semantic suppressing, without fully exploiting their potential to guide the video codec itself.
 This limitation leaves the video coding process loosely connected to the video understanding process by machines, motivating us to design a framework that explicitly aligns the two.